 How often should I have a skin check?

-During your check your doctor will determine your risk for developing skin cancer and depending on this level of risk for your will be advised how often to have your skin checked.
+During your skin check the doctor will determine your risk for developing skin cancer and depending on this risk you will be advised how often to have your skin checked.
 It is usual for skin checks to be done annually however some people require this to be done more frequently.
 We can send a reminder when this is due.

 What is the cost of an initial skin check ?

 An initial comprehensive skin check costs $200.
-Treatment, including cryotherapy, is an additional charge.
-Subsequent skin checks are $160 (excluding treatment).
+Subsequent skin checks are $160.
+Treatment, including cryotherapy (liquid nitrogen), may incur an additional charge.